Radio Production Elements

 Writing and Presenting Radio

-Radio is conversational, therefore the wording needs to be accessible.
+Radio is conversational, therefore the wording needs to be accessible for good radio production.
 This means no overcomplicated language, short sentences and directional language.
 You are also listening to a person who you cannot see, so the script needs to have personality and be engaging for the listener.
 It should speak to them directly, not to the audience as a whole so that the listener feels that they are being spoken to.

 It is also important to remember that the spoken word of radio is often only heard once, people won’t rewind it.
 Therefore, it needs to be clear and to create a picture in the mind of the listener.
 If there are interviews including multiple people then refer to them by name to avoid confusing about who is talking.